SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 ![example group page](images/group-page.png "group page")

-Groups are a feature to make it easier to use the Research Catalogue with a group of users, for example for use in a class, research project or workshop.
-As a member of the group, you get access to the groups overview page, which shows all users and expositions connected to the group as well as general information.
+__Groups__ are a way of having a shared space for expositions with multiple users, for example for use in a class, research project or workshop.
+As a member of the group, you get access to the group's overview page, which shows all users and expositions connected to the group as well as general information.
 As a member, you can create (your own) expositions within the group, that will be directly visible to all the group's members.

 The group may also have one or more admins (administrators).
 The group's admins have the ability to manage the members, expositions and edit the description and other metadata.
-They can set collaborations for the expositions that are connected to the group.
+They can also set collaborations for the expositions that are connected to the group.

-The group's overview page can be something that is private to the group members, but may also be shared within the portal or public.
+The group's visibility to the outside world can be controlled: it can be private where only its members have access to it, or it can be shared in the portal or made completely public.

-User groups can only be created by portals.
-The (visible) groups of a portal can be found on the [portal feed page](https://www.researchcatalogue.net/portal/institutions).
+User groups are created by the portal admin(s).
+The public groups of a portal can be found on the [portal feed page](https://www.researchcatalogue.net/portal/institutions).
 Private groups of which you are a member appear on your profile page.